 Connect to a data source.
 For more information, see Connecting to a Data Source.

-In the form, select the control and display the Properties window.
+In Visual Studio, select the control on the form and display the Properties window.

 Expand the (DataBindings) property.